arthurmv/chatbot-prototype/README.md

 }
 ```

+If there is no question to ask (i.e. you are in a special start or end state), the generator should return `null`.

 *Instead of returning a string, you could allow for the option to provide overrides for specific vectors.
 If the question is multiple choice,
 you could send the choices to a web client in a structured form, which in turn could render the question as a set of buttons instead of just text.
 This would reduce the scope for mis-interpreting the answer.*